Liberal Revolution of 1854

 The Liberal Revolution of 1854 (Revolución Liberal de 1854), also known as the Arequipa Revolution of 1854 (Revolución de Arequipa de 1854), was a popular insurrection that emerged in Peru during the government of José Rufino Echenique due to accusations of corruption.
 It was led by Domingo Elías, Fermín del Castillo and Ramón Castilla.

+In the aftermath of the revolution, a new constitution was written.

 Background

 At the end of 1853, Domingo Elías had accused President Echenique of being "too generous" in paying the amount of the Consolidation debt for damages to individuals for damages of the War of Independence.

 Echenique then ordered the imprisonment of Elías and deported him.
 However, he then entered Tumbes from Ecuador, where he attempted a failed coup.
 Avoiding surveillance, he arrived in Ica and organized a group of militiamen to harass the government.
 Echenique commanded his troops and they fight in the surroundings of Cerro Saraja in a rather bloody battle on 7 January 1854, where about 150 supporters of Elías are killed.
 At the beginning of 1854, the Indians of Huaras joined the rebellion, demanding the abolition of the indigenous tribute.